segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Step 2b: Select your Destination Actions

 The [Destination Actions](/docs/connections/destinations/actions/) framework allows you to see and control how Segment sends the event data it receives from your sources to actions-based destinations.
-Each Action in a destination lists the event data it requires, and the event data that is optional.
-Segment displays available actions based on the destination you've connected to your Linked Audience.
+Each Action in a destination lists the event data it requires and the event data that is optional.
+Segment displays available Actions based on the destination you've connected to your Linked Audience.
 You can see details of each option and how to use it in the [Actions Destinations Catalog](/docs/connections/destinations/catalog/) documentation.

 Select the Destination Action to call when the event happens, then click **Next**.